 First I repot tomato plants into a larger pot with fresh soil that drains well.
 I plant the stem deeper to help the rot system grow strong.
 Next, I sit back and observe.
 After one week, I add half the recommended dosage of fertilizer as needed.

 Growing tips when starting your own tomato plants from seed

 Do not start your tomato plants too early in the year.
 Plant your tomato seeds about 6-8 weeks before the expected last frost.

 When starting seeds too early it is common to run into space issues.
-In a worst case scenario, you have to move your plants outdoors too soon risking white leaves and loosing plants.
+In a worst-case scenario, you have to move your plants outdoors too soon risking white leaves and losing plants.

 Remember to harden your plants before transplanting your tomatoes outdoors.
 You are looking for calm weather conditions and a minimum temperature above 10 degrees Celsius / 50 degrees Fahrenheit.